truera/trulens/docs/trulens_eval/function_definitions.md

 ## Stereotypes

-Stereotypes uses OpenAI LLMs to check if gender or race were assumed with no prior indication.
-This is rated on a  a scale from 1 to 10 where 10 being no new gender or race assumptions.
+This evaluates stereotypes using OpenAI LLMs to check if gender or race were assumed with no prior indication.
+This is rated on a scale from 1 to 10 where 10 being no new gender or race assumptions.
 A two indicates gender or race assumption with no indication, and a one indicates gender or race changes with prior indication that is different.

+## Summarization

+This evaluates summarization tasks using OpenAI LLMs to check how well a summarization hits upon main points.
+This is rated on a scale from 1 to 10 where 10 being all points are addressed.